Cupboard Love: A Dictionary of Culinary Curiosities

 By Mark Morton

-Cupboard Love: A Dictionary of Culinary Curiosities, originally published by Bain & Cox in 1996, explores the etymological origins of more than a one thousand English words pertaining to food, cooking, and eating.
-In 2003, it was translated into Czech and published by Volvox Globator (Prague) as Nadívaný pštros.
-A second and expanded edition was published by Insomniac Press in 2004.
-It was one of three books nominated for a 1996 Julia Child Cookbook Award in the Food Reference/Technical Category (Calphalon Award), and was included in The Globe and Mail’s list of “required reading” notable books for 1997.
+Originally published in 1996 and revised and expanded in 2004, and now available again for the first time in two decades in this new edition, Cupboard Love was one of three books nominated for a 1996 Julia Child Cookbook Award in the Food Reference/Technical Category (Calphalon Award), and was included in The Globe and Mail’s list of “required reading” notable books for 1997.

 Reviews